Allianz v Shahmiri [2022] NSWSC 481: PAWE averaging runs across the full pre-accident year under cl 4(1)

 Result

 The Supreme Court set aside the Merit Review Panel certificate and remitted the matter to the Commission President for determination according to law.
 Costs were reserved.
+For claimants, the safest next step after receiving a low PAWE figure is to preserve any review deadline, request the working calculation, and get the earnings documents into one reconciled table before making submissions.

 Frequently asked questions